Non Habitual Resident Portugal (NHR): The Comprehensive 2023 Guide

 4. Once you have access to the Finanças portal, it’s possible to apply for NHR by yourself.

-Apply for NHR status via the Finanças Portal
+Apply for NHR via the Finanças Portal

 1. Log in with your NIF and password